 Table of Contents

-- 1. Decide How Your Estate Will Be Distributed
+- 1. Decide Who Gets Your Estate

-- 2. Decide Who Will Take Care of Your Minor Children
+- 2. Decide Who Will Take Care of Your Minor Children & Pets

 - 3. Facilitate the Probate Process